nghiemluongson/embedded_System_All_Labs/Lab_02/README.md

 # Embedded System Lab 02: ESP32 GPIO and FreeRTOS task
 * Description:
-  * Read Input and write Output to GPIO pins.
+  * Read the input from or write the output to an GPIO pin.
   * Create, schedule, and delete FreeRTOS tasks on the ESP32 development board.
-  * Successfully complete the final exercise of the lab with the following content:
+  * Complete the final exercise of the lab with the following content:
     * Students create 2 tasks and schedule them using FreeRTOS’s task management
 functions: <br>
       • A cyclic task printing your student identifier every second. <br>